 - Mac OS X

-Building computer or Smartphone controlled devices wasn’t always the easiest thing to do.
-Specialized knowledge in hardware and software were often needed to get even simplest of the things done.
+Building a computer or Smartphone controlled devices wasn’t always the easiest thing to do.
+Specialized knowledge in hardware and software was often needed to get even the simplest of things done.
 But what could you do if you can control devices from your Windows/Linux/Mac/Android device in less than five minutes?
 The possibilities are unlimited.
-Build a computer controlled security system, an automated test fixture, a computer controlled garage door and much more with Numato Lab’s USB GPIO devices!
+Build a computer-controlled security system, an automated test fixture, a computer-controlled garage door, and much more with Numato Lab’s USB GPIO devices!

 Numato Lab’s USB GPIO devices are designed to help customers to get started very easily and keep everything as simple as possible even when building complex systems.
 This goal is achieved by a few carefully designed features below.

 - Huge collection of sample code to help you get started

 Numato Lab’s USB GPIO devices present themselves to the Operating System as a serial port.
 This means all the complexity related to USB is abstracted out and you will be using the device as if it is a simple serial port.
 This serial port interface can be accessed using a standard Serial Terminal Emulator software such as HyperTerminal, Teraterm, PUTTY, or through your own custom script or application that can be written using one of more than a dozen different programming languages.
 On Windows, the device will be visible in the Device manager as a normal serial port.
 On Linux and Mac, the device will be listed under /dev directory, usually with a name in the format ttyACMx.
 On Android, the device can be enumerated and controlled using packages provided by Android such as UsbManager, Usbdevice, UsbConfiguration, UsbDevice, UsbInterface, etc…